 Many of Freud’s methods, techniques, and conclusions have been put into question, even to the point where some of his theories have even become viewed as damaging—and even dangerous—to certain segments of the population, such as his views on homosexuality and women.

 The trouble with Freud is that, while his ideas appear intriguing and even appeal to our common sense, there’s very little scientific evidence to back them up.
 Modern psychology has produced very little to support many of his claims in the decades since their initial presentation.
 For instance, there’s no scientific evidence in support of the idea that boys lust after their mothers and hate their fathers.
 Also, there’s no proof of the id, ego, or superego, and their respective aspects of control over the human psyche, much as we still like to use those terminologies today.
-Freud was totally, utterly wrong about the differentiation of psychology of gender.
-And his notion of “penis envy” is now both laughable and tragic.

 And this is just a small sampling of his theories and ideas that have been debunked in the decades since their presentation.